 I am fascinated by the effect of light on colours.
-Especially when light shines on people, an enchanting interplay arises between colour and emotion.
-It is wonderful to capture someone's subtle emotion on the canvas, or to illuminate the atmosphere of a place in a landscape or city view by means of paint.
+Especially when light shines on people, a strong interplay may arise between colour and emotion.
+It is an interesting goal to capture someone's subtle emotion on the canvas, or to illuminate the atmosphere of a place in a landscape or city view by means of paint.
 Moreover, the brush and the paint allow me to freely manipulate the images that surround me.

 I studied physics at the university of Leuven and have been teaching physics at UCLL (University College Leuven - Limburg) since 2001.
 I consider myself as a passionate teacher.
 I am convinced that physics and art are very closely related to each other.
 In my opinion, they both originate from astonishment about life, and they both try to describe the intangible.

 I am an active member of the association Kunstcollectief in Oud-Heverlee, where I take courses with Leon De Borger.
 I also had an artistic training at the Art Academy of Leuven (SLAC) before.

 My work is figurative.
-I mostly paint with acrylics on canvas.
+I mostly paint with acrylics and/or oil on canvas.
 The combination of warm colours, the attention to perspective and depth, the heavy contrast between light and shadow, and rough brush stroke characterize my paintings.